mark-codes-stuff/ballchasing_replay_uploader/README.md

 In the same folder, create a txt file named "visibility.txt" and enter into the file your preference for replay visibility (public, unlisted, private).

-When first running the script it'll check you have these files - if you're missing the preference.txt file you'll be asked to make one.
+When first running the script it'll check you have these files - if you're missing the visibility.txt file you'll be asked to make one.

 To run the script, you can right-click on the file and choose Run with PowerShell.
 Hit Ctrl + C in the PowerShell window once you're finished playing Rocket league to close it.